 Fund for Students with Disabilities

-The Fund for Students with Disabilities (FSD) was established by the Department of Education and Skills (DES) in 1994, on the recommendation of the Association of Higher Education Access and Disability (AHEAD) and the Higher Education Authority (HEA).
-The FSD is co-funded by the European Social Fund and has been managed by the HEA, on behalf of the DES, since 2004.
+The Fund for Students with Disabilities was established by the Department of Education and Skills in 1994, on the recommendation of AHEAD and the Higher Education Authority (HEA).
+The Fund for Students with Disabilities is co-funded by the European Social Fund and has been managed by the HEA, on behalf of the DES, since 2004.
+With effect from the 2020/21 academic year, management of the Fund for Students with Disabilities for the further education sector has transferred to SOLAS.

-FSD funding to further and higher education institutions is allocated based on the number of students with disabilities in the preceding year who require support as evidenced by a needs assessment document.
+Funding to higher education institutions is allocated based on the number of students with disabilities in the preceding year who require support as evidenced by a needs assessment document.

 Funding can be used to provide supports and accommodations for assistive technology, equipment and software, non-medical helpers, academic or learning support, deaf supports and transport.
-Further and higher education institutions are responsible for managing the funding approved for eligible students.
+Higher education institutions are responsible for managing the funding approved for eligible students.

 - the HEA model and guidelines;